Don’t let the weather fool you – the Fire Danger Period is still on

 Prepare your property

-A big clean up before the fire season can make a huge difference to the survival of your home in a bushfire, maintaining this work throughout the season is just as important – keep trees, overhanging branches and shrubs to a minimum near your home, particularly around and under windows.
+A big clean up before the fire season or right now can make a huge difference to the survival of your home in a bushfire, maintaining this work throughout the season is just as important – keep trees, overhanging branches and shrubs to a minimum near your home, particularly around and under windows.

 Each year during the warmer months, the Fire Services declare a Fire Danger Period.
 This period typically runs from December through to the end of April, depending on weather and environmental conditions.